-A bee’s hair is also believed to have the ability to detect vibrations in the air that signals the bee of occurring events around him.
+A bee’s hair is also believed to have the ability to detect vibrations in the air that signal the bee of occurring events around it.
 It helps them sense an incoming threat.
 This surely makes up for the bee’s lack of ears to aid their hearing.

 Branches on Hair